 We will get into the specifics about whether you need to truly be concerned about ethical practices in diamonds or whether Leo’s movie blew it out of proportion.
 There definitely are concerns, but there are also major benefits to supporting the diamond industry.

 One intriguing option that has gained popularity in recent years are lab created diamonds.
 Obviously buying a man-made diamond is an easy way to side-step the issue.
 We are not convinced that they are a good investment, but that may not be your only concern.
-For example, you can get this stunning 1 carat lab-created diamond at an excellent price.
+For example, you can get this stunning 1 carat lab-created diamond from James Allen at an excellent price.

 From coffee to clothing, consumers are increasingly interested in how their products are sourced.
 Chief among their concerns is that workers are being treated fairly and that goods are being produced with the least environmental impact possible.
 It seems only natural that this shift in consumer culture would make its way to diamonds, often one of the most meaningful, and financially significant, purchases of an individual’s life.